Juniper/contrail-kubernetes-docs/install/openshift/3.11/standalone-openshift.md

   in its search line, and nameserver as host ip
 * If you see pods being evicted or pending, check ur disk usage
 * If you see tcp timeout issue but the master is up fine and you can reach it, check network connectivity speeds (usually vms         have this problem )
+* ntp is installed by openshift and should be synchronized by user (does not affect any functionality of contrail, but shows up in contrail-status output).

 ### Note:
 * use "oc adm manage-node --selector=region=infra --schedulable=false" to make infra nodes non schedulable